Toggling between Cooperation and Competition: How Subtle Cues Shift Co-opetitive Workplace Relationships

 University of Pennsylvania - The Wharton School

 The Wharton School, The University of Pennsylvania

 University of Pennsylvania - Operations & Information Management Department

 In organizations, employees cooperate to accomplish shared objectives, but simultaneously compete for scarce resources (e.g., mentors, promotions).
-In navigating this dynamic, we argue that subtle cues that often escape managerial notice shift colleagues from collaboration to competition.
-In contrast to past research that has studied competition and collaboration in organizations separately, we argue that this approach overlooks the prevalence of “coopetitive” workplace relationships: relationships characterized by both collaboration and competition.
-We document the prevalence of coopetitive workplace relationships, and demonstrate that subtle cues shift employee behavior.
-In a field experiment, we show that subtle social comparison cues reduce co-worker peer nominations by 60%, but in a laboratory experiment find that this effect is attenuated for highly effective groups.
+In navigating this dynamic, subtle cues often escape managerial notice that shift colleagues from collaboration to competition.
+In contrast to prior research that has studied competition and collaboration in organizations separately or focused on simultaneous mixed motive situations, we argue that prior work has overlooked “co-opetitive” workplace relationships: relationships that switch back-and-forth between collaboration and competition.
+We document the prevalence of co-opetition workplace relationships, and we demonstrate that subtle cues shift employee behavior.
+In a field experiment, we show that subtle social comparison cues reduce co-worker peer nominations by 60%, and in a laboratory experiment find that this effect is attenuated for highly effective groups.
 A thin line separates whether we view our colleagues as “collaborators” or “competitors,” and our findings highlight a significant challenge for managers who may subtly and unwittingly foster competition among their employees.

-Keywords: competition, collaboration, rivalry, groups, social comparisonworking papers series
+Keywords: rivalry, competition, collaboration, decision makingworking papers series

 Date posted: October 30, 2010 ; Last revised: January 30, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.